Đura Jakšić: Biography

 Đura Jakšić was born as Georgije Jakšić in Srpska Crnja, Austrian Empire (present-day Serbia).
 His father was a Serbian Orthodox priest.
 Georgije's early education took place in Timișoara and Szeged.
 He lived for a time in Zrenjanin, where he began studying painting under Konstantin Danil.
 He later studied fine arts in Vienna and Munich but the revolution of 1848 interrupted his education, which he never finished.
 He took active part in the 1848 Revolution and was wounded while fighting in Srbobran.
-After the revolution he moved to Belgrade, Principality of Serbia, where he served as a schoolteacher, a lector in a state-owned printing office, and in various other jobs, although he was often unemployed.
+After the revolution he moved to Belgrade, Principality of Serbia, where he served as a schoolteacher, a proofreader in a state-owned printing office, and in various other jobs, although he was often unemployed.
 As a political liberal, he was persecuted by authorities.
 Jakšić died in 1878, having had taken part in the uprising against the Turks in Bosnia and Herzegovina.

 Jakšić is one of the most expressive representatives of Serbian Romanticism.
 According to Serbian literary critic Jovan Skerlić, Jakšiċ was influenced mainly by Sándor Petőfi, the great Hungarian poet of the 1848 Revolution, and Lord Byron's poetry depicting the Greek War of Independence.